This guidance is for applicants using the UKRI Funding Service. It gives an overview of:

 Send to your research office

-When all sections of your application are complete, send it to your research office so they can do a final check.
+When all sections of your application are complete, send it to your research office so they can do any final checks, edits and approvals.

 The research office then submits the application to UKRI for assessment.